FOGProject/fog-docs/docs/management/printer-management.md

         -   public access NDS printers,
         -   Local printers,
         -   windows share based printers,
-        -   (and we think, but could use a confirmation as it hasn\'t been tested) AD based printers.
+        -   (and we think, but could use a confirmation as it hasn't been tested) AD based printers.

 !!! note